My shining athletic moment was when my high school yearbook mislabelled me as the student who won the city-wide cross country meet.

 3. Drop-in sports

-Come any day you’re free to play without having to commit to a team for the term or year, with sports from badminton to volleyball to tickle your fancy.
+Come when you’re free to play without having to commit to a team for the term or year, with sports from badminton to volleyball (and sometimes special activities like indoor cricket) to tickle your fancy.
+Drop-in sports at the Student Recreation Centre are free for UBC students.

 4. Special events

 These happen throughout the year, and include big occasions like Day of the LongBoat and Storm the Wall.
-The events in term 1 include Day of the LongBoat, Gutterball Bowling, the Great Escape, and Inner Tube Water Polo.
+The events in term 1 include Day of the LongBoat, Gutterball Bowling, Softball Classic, and Gladiator.
 You can usually join with a team or individually!

 5. Campus walks